Haf0/Glup/README.md

 why glup? dunno, the name is not fixed but that's the name that I just came out with hehhe

 ## WARNING!!!!
-Untested board, please use it with your own risk!
+Untested board, please use it with your own risk!! and I need to fix the spacing